Quantum Gravitational Sensor for Space Debris: Three Dimensional GGN and Reduction to two Dimensions

+However, the approximation in Eq.~\eqref{aloc-3dim-approx} gives reasonable values as long as we are in the regime $\tilde{\omega}_j b/v\gg1$, where $\tilde{\omega}_j=2\pi/t_j$ ($j=a,e$) denotes the characteristic frequencies of the interferometer.
+The latter regime has the following hierarchy of times:

+where we recall that $t_\text{exp}$ is the total experimental time, $b/v$ can be interpreted as the interaction time, and $ t_a,t_e$ are the beam-splitting time and free-evolution time of a single interferometric loop, respectively.
+In such a regime we can make the approximation $F(\omega)\approx \bar{F}$, where $\bar{F}$ is defined in Eq.~\eqref{simple}.
+The integrations in Eq.~\eqref{aloc-3dim} then reduce to

+where we have changed the integration variable to $u_\omega=b\omega/v$ defined in Eq.~\eqref{definitions}.
+On the other hand, using the approximation in Eq.~\eqref{approx-Bessel}, the relevant integration in Eq.~\eqref{aloc-3dim} evaluates to:

+which is of the same order of magnitude as the results obtained in Eqs.~\eqref{00} and \eqref{11}.
+Since in this work we are primarily interested in the order of magnitude estimates, we will thus use the approximation in Eq.~\eqref{aloc-3dim-approx} also for the regime given in Eq.~\eqref{hierar}.

-\section{GGN in two dimensions}
+\subsection{GGN in two dimensions}

-In this appendix, we will show how the 3D model developed in Sec.~\ref{section4} reduces to a two-dimensional model when the external object and the quantum sensor are confined to a plane (see Fig.\,\ref{2-dim model}).
-Comparing to the 3D model from the main text, we only need one polar angle $\theta$ to describe the motion of the external object moving at impact factor $b$.
+Now we will show how the three dimensional model developed in Sec.~\ref{3D} reduces to a two-dimensional model when the external object and the quantum sensor are confined to a plane (see Fig.\,\ref{2-dim model}).
+Comparing to the three dimensional model from the main text, we only need one polar angle $\theta$ to describe the motion of the external object moving at impact factor $b$.
 As we will see below, if we further set the angle to $\theta_0=0$, then the two dimensional model reduces to the original model proposed in \cite{PhysRevD.30.732}.
+The acceleration caused by the Newtonian force in the x-direction is given by: